blbadger/blbadger.github.io/entropy.md

 27
 ```

 Combinatorically, in the former case where particles are not distinguishable then we want to find the number of 3-element multisets of elements of the set ${A, B, C}$, corresponding to each possible location.
-We seek the possible multisets because more than one location can be present in our list of where the particles are, ei ${A, A, B}$ is a possibility that corresponds to two particles at position $A$ and one at $B$.
+We seek the possible multisets because more than one location can be present in our list of where the particles are, ie $\{A, A, B\}$ is a possibility that corresponds to two particles at position $A$ and one at $B$.
 The general method for finding $k$-element multisets from a set of size $n$ is

 $$
 \left(\binom{n}{k} \right) = \binom{n+k-1}{k}